Serving DeKalb, Aurora, Batavia, Geneva, & Sycamore

 Cost for an Upscale Bathroom Modernization

-If you're looking to transform your small outdated bathroom into a luxurious master bath, consider the cost for an upscale bathroom remodel.
-This remodel includes:
+If you're looking to transform your small outdated bathroom into a luxurious master bath, consider the cost for an upscale bathroom overhaul.
+This overhaul includes:

 - Expanding an existing 35 sq. ft bathroom to 100 sq. ft